Scadoxus multiflorus

-Scadoxus multiflorus (formerly Haemanthus multiflorus) is a bulbous plant native to most of sub-Saharan Africa from Senegal to Somalia to South Africa.
+Scadoxus multiflorus (formerly Haemanthus multiflorus) is a species of bulbous plant native to most of sub-Saharan Africa from Senegal to Somalia to South Africa.
 It is also native to Arabian Peninsula (Saudi Arabia, Yemen, Oman) and to the Seychelles.
 It is naturalized in Mexico and in the Chagos Archipelago.It is also found in Indian peninsula.
 It is grown as an ornamental plant for its brilliantly coloured flowers, either in containers or in the ground in where the climate is suitable.
 There are three recognized subspecies.
 Strongly toxic like other Scadoxus species, it has been used as a component of arrow poisons and fishing poisons, as well as in traditional medicine.
 Common names, some of which are used for other species, include blood lily, ball lily, fireball lily, blood flower, Katherine-wheel, oxtongue lily, poison root and powderpuff lily.

 Description

 Scadoxus multiflorus grows from a "rhizomatous bulb", i.e. a bulb which also produces rhizomes (modified underground stems).
 The leaves and flower may appear together or the leaves may be produced later.
 The bases of the leaves, the stalks or petioles, are tightly wrapped together to form a pseudostem or false stem, 5–60 cm long.
 The flowers are produced in an umbel at the top of a leafless stem (scape), 12–75 cm long.
 Both the pseudostem and the scape are often covered with reddish brown to dark violet spots.
 The bracts under the umbel soon wither.

 The umbel of flowers is more-or-less globe shaped, with from 10 to 200 individual flowers.
 Each flower has a stalk (pedicel) typically 15–45 mm long.
 The tepals, filaments of the stamens and the style are all scarlet, fading to pink.
 The bases of the tepals are fused to form a cylinder-shaped tube, 4–26 mm long; the free ends of the tepals are 12–32 mm long, narrow and spreading.
 The fruit is a berry, 5–10 mm across.

 Differences between the three accepted subspecies have been summarized by Friis and Nordal, and are shown in the table below.

 It can be seen that although the dimensions mostly overlap, the length of the flower tube relative to the free segments at the end of the flower distinguishes S. m. subsp. longitubus, in which they are more-or-less the same length, from S. m. subsp. multiflorus, in which the tube is generally shorter than the free segments.
 S. m. subsp. katherinae is intermediate.
 S. m. subsp. multiflorus tends to have narrower free segments than the other two subspecies.
 S. m. subsp. katherinae is tall, S. m. subsp. longitubus short, with S. m. subsp. multiflorus generally intermediate, although varying in height throughout its considerable range.